What is Cervical Foraminotomy?

 What Happens After the Surgery?

 In most cases, patients can leave the hospital the day after surgery.
 Patients are usually safe to drive within a week or two.
-They can generally get back to light work by four weeks.
+They can get back to light work by four weeks.
 They can take part in heavier work and sports within two to three months after the surgery.